franciscop/react-test/readme.md

 ### Basics of testing

 React applications are divided in components, and these components can be tested either individually or in group.
-Making a component easy to test means that is has only few dependencies, which incidentally also helps with debugging, documenting, etc.
+Making a component easy to test means that is has few dependencies, which also helps with debugging, documenting, etc.

 For example, a plain button can be defined with a callback function, and change colors depending on the `primary` attribute: